 There’s nothing quite like setting sail on a beautiful fall day and enjoying the changing colors from the open water.
 But there are a few key things to keep in mind before you get in your boat this autumn.
-Here are some tips courtesy of Beth Leonard, director of technical services for BoatU.S.
+Here are some tips, courtesy of BoatU.S.

-“In the fall, hypothermia can be a big hazard to boaters, especially if they get wet,” Leonard says.
-She advises dressing in layers, starting with a thin base layer, and avoiding things like jeans and cotton shirts, which do not dry as easily or retain heat as well as wool and synthetic materials.
+Dress in layers, starting with a thin base layer, and avoid things like jeans and cotton shirts, which do not dry as easily or retain heat as well as wool and synthetic materials.
 It’s also a good idea to bring along a separate bag of heavier clothing in case bad weather hits.

 It’s vital to prepare a float plan and leave it with a friend or family member before you hit the water.
-“Float plans, like flight plans for planes, provide a record of where you intend to go and when you intend to return,” Leonard explains.
-“They ensure that someone will realize and begin a search immediately if you are overdue, but they also narrow the potential search area and increase the chances of locating you in a timely fashion.”
+Much like flight plans for planes, float plans provide a record of where you intend to go and when you intend to return.
 Not sure how to prepare one?
 Here’s a handy float plan template.

 On inboard boats, check all fluid levels and have a look at the bilge to make sure water isn’t getting in.
 It’s also worth checking the engine belts and making sure that water is coming out of the exhaust and the batteries are charging when you start the engine.

 On trailerable boats, be sure to check the steering before the boat leaves the ramp.
 Check the fuel before you get on the water and check the drain plug once you’ve launched.
 Also make sure the engine is running properly and allowing water to pass through.